Imperial data science online summer school

 Programme structures & format

-41 learning hours spread over 3 weeks covering live lectures, workshops, tutorials, project work and self-study time.
+64.5 contact hours spread over 2 weeks covering lectures, workshops, tutorials, project work and visits.
+Classes will be delivered on weekdays.

-Project work will be done through team-based learning with supervision.
-Final project will be presented in groups to a panel of experts on the final day of the programme.
+Students will be allocated in small groups for Project work which will be done through team-based learning with supervision.
+Final project will be presented in groups to a panel of experts on the last day of the programme.
 A prize will be awarded to the team with the best project.

 The entire programme will be taught in English.

-The summer school is directed by Prof. Yike Guo and taught by a multi-disciplinary teaching faculty from the Data Science Institute and other departments.
+The summer school is taught by a multi-disciplinary teaching faculty from the Data Science Institute and other departments of Imperial College London.

 Students will receive an Imperial College London digital certificate on successful completion of the summer school and a prize will be awarded to the best project team.
 Each student will also receive a transcript for their project mark.

-All students are expected to be studying an undergraduate degree in any engineering discipline, IT or computing degree at a well-recognised university in China.
+All students are expected to be studying an undergraduate degree, preferably in the final two years of their undergraduate studies, in any engineering discipline, IT or computing degree at a university.

 All students are required to have a good command of English, and if it is not their first language, they will need to satisfy the College requirement as follows: